 Step 1: Confirm Eligibility to Apply

 The MA in Applied Anthropology at HSU is applicable to students with a variety of interests and background experiences.
 Students are encouraged to contact the Anthropology Faculty to discuss their interests prior to applying to the program.

 The following prerequisites have been set for eligibility to apply to the MA in Applied Anthropology program:

 - Eligibility for HSU Graduate Admissions as described in the HSU online catalog.

-- BA or BS in Anthropology, Archaeology, or related field (must be completed prior to beginning program).
-If BA/BS is not in Anthropology or Archaeology, applicants may still apply if they can demonstrate sufficient preparation to pursue intended course of study in the Applied Anth MA.
-If you are unsure if your previously degree is applicable, please contact the graduate coordinator.
+- BA or BS in Anthropology, Archaeology, or related field, completed prior to beginning program.
+If BA/BS is not in Anthropology or Archaeology, applicants may still apply if they can demonstrate sufficient preparation to pursue intended course of study in the program.
+See recommended preparation and contact the graduate coordinator with questions.

 - GPA: Minimum 3.0 in undergraduate major and last 60 attempted units of bachelor’s degree.
 Exceptions may be possible on a case-by-case basis if applicants can demonstrate potential for success in a rigorous academic environment.

 - GRE scores are not required, but applicants may submit them as demonstration of academic ability if they desire.

 - Previous undergraduate field/research/applied experience in area of concentration preferred but not required.